Top 12 Data Analytics Courses In Bangalore With Practical Training

 Here are 5 Python basic interview questions and answers that you can start with.

-It is easy to learn, works on almost everything, and has a huge community.
+Python is easy to learn, works on almost everything, and has a huge community.
 Perfectly fitted for data science, web development, automation, and even AI.

 Yes, indentation is a big deal in Python.
-It’s like the way you organise paragraphs in a story.
+It’s like the way you organize paragraphs in a story.
 Instead of using braces {} like some other languages, Python uses spaces or tabs to show where a block of code starts and ends.
-Without proper indentation, Python gets confused and throws an error.
+Python becomes confused and throws an error when proper indentation is not followed.

 Here are 5 Python Data Science Python interview questions for experience that can make your job ready.

 Pandas is a super helpful Python library used for working with data.
-It lets you handle large datasets easily by offering tools to clean, analyse, and manipulate data in rows and columns, just like in Excel.
+It lets you handle large datasets easily by offering tools to clean, analyze, and manipulate data in rows and columns, just like in Excel.
 You can use Pandas for reading data from files like CSVs, combining datasets, and even performing calculations on data quickly.

 Missing data can mess up your analysis, so fixing it is important.
 In Python, you can use Pandas to either remove rows/columns with missing values (dropna()) or fill them in with something meaningful like the column’s average value (fillna(mean)), zeros, or even the previous value in the column.
 The approach depends on how critical the missing data is.

 Lists are Python's way of storing a collection of items, and they’re pretty flexible—you can put anything in them.
-But NumPy arrays are like a super-efficient list just for numbers, and they let you do math on the whole array at once.
+But NumPy arrays are like a super-efficient list just for numbers, and they let you do the math on the whole array at once.
 For example, multiplying every item in a NumPy array by 2 is super fast, while doing it for a list takes more time.

-groupby() is a useful Pandas function that divides a dataset into groups based on one or more columns and then computes for each group.So, if you have sales data, you can use the groupby() function to calculate total sales by product or region.
-It's similar to generating and analysing smaller data sets from a larger dataset.
+Groupby() is a useful Pandas function that divides a dataset into groups based on one or more columns and then computes for each group.
+So, if you have sales data, you can use the groupby() function to calculate total sales by product or region.
+It's similar to generating and analyzing smaller data sets from a larger dataset.

 Python uses a mechanism known as garbage collection to automatically manage memory.
 To free up memory, it records the variables you create and removes those you aren't using.